-If you own a home but lack the capital to invest, one solution is to use the equity in your home to fund an investment.
+If you own a home but lack the capital to invest, one solution is investing using the equity in your home to finance the investment.

 What is Equity?